AnimALICEData/ALICE-Blender-Animation/README.md

 ## Project Description

-This project has the purpose of generating a 3D animation of an ALICE particle collision event, inside the LHC, using data obtained from CERN's Open Data Portal, which makes ESDs - Event Summary Data files, that contain information about such events - open and available for analysis.
+This project has the purpose of generating 3D animations of ALICE particle collision events, inside the LHC, using data obtained from CERN's Open Data Portal, which makes ESDs - Event Summary Data files, that contain information about such events - open and available for analysis.

-ESD files regarding the ALICE experiment can be found on http://opendata.cern.ch/search?page=1&size=20&experiment=ALICE, and they should be processed using the Aliroot software, as indicated in the 'Aliroot' section below.
+ESD files regarding the ALICE experiment can be found on http://opendata.cern.ch/search?page=1&size=20&experiment=ALICE, and they should be somehow referenced along the process, as explained further.

 The software that makes the animation is Blender, which is free and open source.
 Blender's 2.79b version should be downloaded for this project, and can be found on https://www.blender.org/download/releases/2-79/